Siti Zuraina Abdul Majid

 Siti Zuraina Abdul Majid (born October 3, 1944) is a historian and considered to be the first archaeologist in Malaysia, who has won the Merdeka Award for Outstanding Scholastic Achievement in 2020.
 Siti Zuraina has investigated and excavated many sites in Peninsular Malaysia, Sabah, and Sarawak.
-She has also worked in many important excavations for the Lower Paleolithic period in Malaysia, Thailand, and the Philippines.
+She has also worked in many important excavations from the Lower Paleolithic period in Malaysia, Thailand, and the Philippines.
 Siti Zuraina has been credited with laying the foundation to develop the field of archaeology in Malaysia since the 1970s.
 For her contributions to archaeology, she has received an honorary Doctor of Humanities degree.

 Education

 Siti Zuraina was born in Kuala Lumpur, Malaysia.
 She was in the graduating batch of 1960/61 at Convent Bukit Nanas.
 Afterward, Siti Zuraina got her Bachelor of Arts in Chinese Studies from the University of Malaya, and her Master of Arts in Oriental Studies from Cambridge University.
 In 1979, she earned her PhD in Archaeology from Yale University.